shoutem/shoutem.github.io/_posts/1-1-9-Publish.md

 ## What's next?

+Building complex extensions is easier with local development environment being set.
+We've made [tutorial on how to do that]({{ site.baseurl }}/docs/extensions/tutorials/setting-local-environment).

 Apart from extensions, Shoutem has other products ready for boosting your mobile development.
 Check them out:

 - [Build gorgeous apps with UI Toolkit]({{ site.baseurl }}/docs/ui-toolkit/introduction)